 N can be specified in one of two ways.
 An explicit numeric value can be used, as in the 1st example above.
 Or a wild-card asterisk can be used to set the coefficients for multiple angle types.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the number of angle types, then an asterisk with no numeric values means all types from 1 to N. A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 Note that using an angle_coeff command can override a previous setting for the same angle type.
 For example, these commands set the coeffs for all angle types, then overwrite the coeffs for just angle type 2:

 angle_coeff * 200.0 107.0 1.2 angle_coeff 2 50.0 107.0

 A line in a data file that specifies angle coefficients uses the exact same format as the arguments of the angle_coeff command in an input script, except that wild-card asterisks should not be used since coefficients for all N types must be listed in the file.
 For example, under the “Angle Coeffs” section of a data file, the line that corresponds to the 1st example above would be listed as

 1 300.0 107.0

 The angle_style class2 is an exception to this rule, in that an additional argument is used in the input script to allow specification of the cross-term coefficients.
 See its doc page for details.

-Here is an alphabetic list of angle styles defined in LAMMPS.
-Click on the style to display the formula it computes and coefficients specified by the associated angle_coeff command.
+On either of those pages, click on the style to display the formula it computes and its coefficients as specified by the associated angle_coeff command.